samsquire/ideas4/README.md

 So I propose a syntax `parallel while { # blocking code } do { # multiplexed code }` for parallelism.

+ * Parallel while blocks are hoisted and converted into two-level thread pools.
+ * Blocking calls (syscalls and IO) are executed in a new thread.
+The `parallel while` syntax is a combined (a) while loop and (b) a thread pool submission.
+ * The blocking thread hands off to another thread in the `do` part of the loop.
-The while part blocks and schedules a thread to handle the do when it unblocks.
+ * The while part blocks and schedules a thread to handle the do when it unblocks.

-The while loop can therefore run at very fast speeds without being blocked
+The while loop can therefore run at very fast speeds without being blocked.

 A compiler can statically analyse the code to decide what thread pools to create.
 In effect each `do` is an independently scheduled threadpool.